kaustabpal/kaustabpal.github.io/_posts/2022-05-30-nike_waffle_debut.md

 foot.
 Has a very retro style.
 Even the Nike text has a retro font.
 Also the design and the color of the shoe will go with any casual outfit.

+## Day 2 (2022-05-31)

+No complains till now.
+Feels really comfortable.
+Looks amazing with dark blue jeans.
+I wish I would have taken a photo but I forgot.
+Will do it some other day.
+I wore it from 1000hrs to 2030hrs.
+I didn't feel any discomfort at all.
+Only in the afternoon when I was outside the shoe got a little bit hot but that was supposed to happen as the temperature was really high in the afternoon (approx 37 deg celsius)